 There's no stopping Chrome.
 Although not as popular with football collectors as it is in baseball, the Bowman Chrome name still carries some punch.
 1998 Bowman Chrome Football marked the first time the brand took to the gridiron.
 The design is very similar to the baseball release from the same year.
 And while the 1998 Bowman Chrome Peyton Manning is popular, the Refractor parallel is in much more demand.

 A very stylized portrait, the 1998 Upper Deck Peyton Manning is easy to pick out.
-Part of the Star Rookie subset, it is a short print.
+Part of the Star Rookie subset, it is also a short print.
 Combine that with the overall popularity of the flagship Upper Deck brand and you've got one of the quarterback's most iconic cards.

 With a flashy photo and wavy design, the 1998 Topps Chrome Peyton Manning rookie card shows a lot of energy (but not the chaotic energy shown on his Pacific Revolution rookie).
-The blue sky cast against the in-motion QB comes close to being a truly iconic card.
+The blue sky cast against the in-motion QB comes close to being a truly noteworthy card.
 If only a little more connection was made with his face.

 Boasting an on-card signature and a stated print run of just 200 copies, this card sets the benchmark for all Peyton Manning cards.
 In fact, it's an all-time classic in the hobby.
 This iconic card is a tough find and they're extremely pricey when they do show up.
+Beyond the signed card, there are actually a few different Manning cards to be found in 1998 Playoff Contenders.

 Related Topics: Football Cards: Guides